Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 What documents will I need to buy in Nigeria?

-To purchase property in Nigeria, a US citizen typically needs a valid passport, proof of funds documentation, a signed Deed of Assignment, the seller's title documents such as a Certificate of Occupancy, a survey plan, and application forms for Governor's Consent and registration.
+To purchase residential property in Nigeria as a US citizen, you will typically need a valid international passport, a Deed of Assignment (the main transfer document), the seller's title evidence (such as a Certificate of Occupancy or registered survey), a survey plan, proof of funds, and documents for stamp duty payment, Governor's Consent application, and land registry registration.

 We have a whole section dedicated to all the documents you need in our Nigeria property pack.